Pastor Brad Stoltenow

 BS, Concordia College, St. Paul, Minnesota;

 Master of Divinity, Concordia Theological Seminary, Ft.
 Wayne, Indiana;

 Doctor of Ministry, Concordia Theological Seminary, Ft.
 Wayne, Indiana;

 Doctor of Ministry, Princeton Theological Seminary, Princeton, New Jersey

 My wife, Jodie, and I came to Shepherd of the Hills Lutheran Church & School in June of 2006.
 I spent my first four years of ministry in a dual parish at Deer River and Squaw Lake, Minnesota, followed by fourteen years of service as Associate Pastor at Zion Lutheran Church in Bismarck, North Dakota.
 We enjoy living in Highlands Ranch and enjoy the beautiful Colorado weather and the mountains of the Denver front range.

 I welcome the challenges of ministry in multi-staff settings like Shepherd of the Hills and particularly enjoy preaching, teaching, hospital visits, leadership and strategic planning.
 Additionally, I like working with the outstanding leaders and servants at Shepherd.

-We have three adult children, two grandchildren and always look forward to spending time with family.
+We have three adult children, three grandchildren and always look forward to spending time with family.

 Hunting and fishing with my black lab, Charlie; annual hunting and fishing trips back to North Dakota and Minnesota; watching the Broncos and Rockies; watching lifelong loves (as a native Minnesotan) – the Vikings and the Twins.